charlesdavid/JED/README.md

 * Finally, JED produces PDB frames and script files for viewing movies in PyMol(TM) of both individual modes and a superposition of Essential Modes.

-### This repo is for the developers of JED to collaborate...
-### and for users of JED to submit feedback
+### Thank you for using JED software:

 * Please report bugs by submitting a new issue tagged with BUG:
 	* Be sure to provide enough data to reproduce the error
 	* Include JED input files, JED errors, and Java stack traces

-* Please suggest new features by submitting a new issue tagged with NEW FEATURE
+* Please suggest new features by submitting a new issue tagged with NEW FEATURE or ENHANCEMENT

 * Please contact me if you wish to become a collaborator on this software: